 7. Air Purifier.

-We’ve yet to do this personally but since Hannah sleeps in our room, this is a good idea for us to.
+Since Hannah sleeps in our room so an air purifier is a good idea for us, too.
 It’ll filter dust and allergens while you sleep.
-My husband gets bad allergies in the spring so I bet this could benefit him as well.
-Heads up: You’ve got to change the filters but this purifier has good reviews.
+My husband gets bad allergies in the spring so it’s double helpful.
+Heads up: You’ve got to change the filters as needed.